 Blood Cancer Symptoms

 Some common blood cancer symptoms include:

-- Shortness of breath
+- Shortness of breath.
+Possible cause is anemia.

 Blood Cancer Diagnosis and Staging

-Staging is a process that tells the spread and severity of the cancer.
 Diagnosis and staging often happen at the same time.

 Tests and procedures to diagnose blood cancers may include:

 - Imaging tests — CT scan, PET scan, and X-ray.

 - Physical exam.